Portfolio CV Home

 Water and the Land, 2021, Digital Film, 12 minutes, 19 seconds.

-The artist’s personal stories are intertwined with the stories of people passed.
 Biographies are found, created, and remembered through the clay.
 The land is shown to be something at the very heart of human existence.
-It may be possible to hold the clay but ultimately, we are held by it.

 08/05/21